nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Workbook can help you to undo your changes after performing an undesirable <em>undoable</em> command!
 Workbook will restore itself to the version before you performed the previous <em>undoable</em> command!

-WorkBook adds a new version for an <em>undoable</em> command and keeps track of all its previous versions, allowing the `undo` command to be performed as many times to restore the WorkBook to any of its previous tracked versions.
+WorkBook keeps track of all your previous <em>undoable</em> commands and its current version, allowing you to `undo` as many times to restore any desired state of your WorkBook.

 Format: `undo`
 * Undo the previous <em>undoable</em> command.